shubuliao/maek/mos/product-strategy.md

 ## Long-term Vision

 ### 5-Year Outlook
-By 2029, Open BUIDL Protocol aims to be:
+By 2029, MAEK aims to be:
 - The leading DeFi protocol for fixed income investments
 - A bridge between traditional finance and DeFi
 - A standard for transparency and governance in asset management